trigger/trigger/docs/usage/configuration.rst

 Toggles whether or not we should use GPG authentication for storing TACACS credentials in the user's ``.tacacsrc`` file.
-Set to ``False`` to use the old .tackf encryptoin method, which sucks but requires almost no overhead.
+Set to ``False`` to use the old ``.tackf`` encryption method, which sucks but requires almost no overhead.
 Should be ``False`` unless instructions/integration is ready for GPG.
 At this time the documentation for the GPG support is incomplete.